gpufit/Gpuspline/docs/bindings.rst

     the number of spline intervals in x, y, z.
 :time: Execution time of call to spline_coefficientsMex in seconds.

-Errors are raised if checks on parameters fail or if the execution of gpufit fails.
+Errors are raised if checks on parameters fail or if the execution of the function fails.

 spline_values
 .............